stefanrieken/pasta/README.md

 On startup, the interpreter not only adds these primitive stubs, but also names them through variables.

+### Variable and function resolution
+For both variables and functions, we should be able to predict their location at compile time: either they are arguments to the (nested) lambdas currently being defined (this includes 'let' blocks), or they already exist globally.

+In the latter case they can be fully resolved at compile time; but in the former their location may differ between calls (especially when recursive), and our best way to refer to them is as 'local var #n'; so by an offset relative to the current start of local vars.

+Notice that the code still needs to reference the variable slot and not just insert its value.
+Also, fixing the slot does not stop functions from being first-class citizens, as we can still pass the function pointer value around and assign it other names.

+For now, we just stick to the simpler method of runtime lookup by name, and make that work first.

 ### 32-bit support
 Although the envisioned environment for this language may be that of a home